-theory on which it is based.
-To see why, recall that the growth rate of capital increases by about one percent per year following stock market liberalizations and that the elasticity of output with respect to capital is roughly one-third.
-Therefore, a one-percentage-point increase in the growth rate of the capital stock cannot raise the growth rate of GDP per capita by much more than onethird of a percentage point.
+Stock market liberalizations may be able to account for a nontrivial fraction of countrywide investment booms, but the increase in the capital stock following liberalizations is too small to account for the observed increase in growth.
+Bekaert, Harvey, and Lundblad (2005) find that the increase in economic growth due to liberalization is about one percent per year after controlling for a number of variables.
+This estimate is implausibly large.27 To see why, recall that the growth rate of capital increases by about one percent per year following stock market liberalizations and that the elasticity of output with respect to capital is roughly one-third.
+Therefore, a percentage-point increase in the growth rate of the capital stock cannot raise the growth rate of GDP per capita by much more than one-third of a percentage point.